Canadian 25 Cent Quarter Coin

 A major oops!
 In 1999 some of the quarters printed depicting September and November were printed without a coin value.
 Keep an eye out for these rare Canadian quarters.

-The Canadian 25 cent coin is famous for making history in 2004 when its unique design gave this coin the distinction of being the World's first colored coin to be placed into general circulation.
+The 25 cent Canadian Coins are famous for making history in 2004 when its unique design gave this monetary piece the distinction of being the World's first colored coin to be placed into general circulation.
 In 2004 Canada was given the prestigious honor of being the first country to produce a multi colored coin.
 The quarter featured a vivid red poppy on it.
 Since that historical minting other Canadian coins have been introduced featuring multi colored surfaces including a twenty-five cent piece in 2006 displaying the pink cancer ribbon.

 May 2, 2011 The Royal Canadian Mint launched a line of Canadian Royal Wedding Coins to celebrate the marriage of Prince William of Wales and Catherine Middleton.
 Featured are a colored Royal Wedding Coin featuring Prince William of Wales and Catherine Middleton in full color.
 Unfortunately sold out is the beautiful $20 Fine Silver Coin of Prince William of Wales and Miss Catherine Middleton.
 This unique coin featuring a glittering sapphire Swarovski element.